01 of 04

 Comparing Beads to Common Items to Gauge Size

-Short of having a ruler with you at all times, one of the best ways to understand relative bead sizes is to know the sizes of commonly available items in millimeters and be able to compare them.
+Short of having a ruler with you at all times, one of the best ways to understand relative bead size is to compare the bead to common objects.
+Coins are useful everyday objects that work for comparisons.
+They are easy to find and often found in a purse or pocket.

 If you don't carry a lot of loose change, look for something else that you are always sure to have with you.
-A favorite pendant, a ring that you always wear, your watch - any of these can help you gauge bead size once you remember their size.Continue to 3 of 4 below.
+A favorite pendant, a ring that you always wear, or your watch are potential items.
+Any of these can help you gauge bead size once you remember their size.Continue to 3 of 4 below.

 03 of 04